Banks in Europe step up coronavirus contingency trading plans

 “All big banks will rely on a rota, and only have 50% of their traders working in the same room at any given time,” said one executive at an American bank in London.

+U.S. banks have also been preparing to use back-up facilities in places like Dallas, Tampa, Chicago and Phoenix from which they can continue trading and perform other vital functions.
+They have also considered splitting up critical teams into rotating shifts and physically distancing staff from one another, Reuters reported last week.

+Although those steps have not been taken yet, U.S. lenders have been communicating contingency plans to relevant employees.

-Trading venues said they were doing what they can to allow more flexibility in where people could trade from.
+European trading venues said they were doing what they can to allow more flexibility in where people could trade from.

 German derivatives exchange Eurex issued a notice saying trading participants could “in case of an emergency situation, participate in trading at Eurex Deutschland from outside their notified and approved trading locations”.

 For non-bank firms, requirements on location are less onerous.
-Several hedge funds said all their staff were able to work from home if needs be, and that they have been ensuring employees have the right equipment to do so.
+Several hedge funds said all their staff were able to work from home, and that they have been ensuring employees have the right equipment.

 The spread of coronavirus has already caused banks to curb business travel to China, South Korea and parts of Italy.

-Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan (JPM.N) and Deutsche Bank (DB1Gn.DE) among those to stop all non-essential international business travel.
+Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan Chase & Co (JPM.N) and Deutsche Bank (DBKGn.DE) among those to stop all non-essential international business travel.

-Reporting by Pamela Barbaglia, Sujata Rao, Julien Ponthus, Dhara Ranasinghe, Joice Alves, Clara Denina, Lawrence White, Huw Jones, Carolyn Cohn, Maya Nikolaeva, Pratima Desai, Simon Jessop and Maiya Keidan; Writing by Rachel Armstrong; Editing by Alexander Smith
+Reporting by Pamela Barbaglia, Sujata Rao, Julien Ponthus, Dhara Ranasinghe, Joice Alves, Clara Denina, Lawrence White, Huw Jones, Carolyn Cohn, Maya Nikolaeva, Pratima Desai, Simon Jessop, Maiya Keidan and Michelle Price; Writing by Rachel Armstrong; Editing by Alexander Smith and Lisa Shumaker